 - Reduce water use (buy low flow shower and faucet heads, water (and energy) efficient toilets/clothes washers/dishwashers, check for leaks, buy native drought-tolerant plants, etc.).

 - Support organizations that educate, protect and empower girls and women (and stabilize our population) such as Camfed.org, Girls Not Brides, Tostan, and Population Services International

 - Recycle as much as possible, even when travelling, and buy products with recycle-able/minimal packaging.
 Search online for ways to recycle hard-to-recycle items in your local community.

 - Compost your food waste.

-- Choose low energy-intensive activities (i.e., hiking vs. sky diving, kayaking vs. powerboats, electric vs. gasoline-powered yard equipment).
+- Choose low carbon activities (i.e., hiking vs. sky diving, kayaking vs. powerboats, electric vs. gasoline-powered yard equipment).

 - Choose green hotels and encourage hotels you visit to green their practices.

 - Support climate action organizations.
 Research the companies you buy from (especially ongoing purchases).
 If they aren't reducing greenhouse gases themselves and supporting action on climate change, switch to a company that is.

 - Vote like your future depends on it - because it does!
 Always vote in every election for the candidate who is most likely to support climate-friendly policies.
 Ask your elected officials to support a carbon fee and dividend policy to provide incentives for companies and individuals to reduce carbon emissions.